samnoon1971/Vagrant-Playground/examples/provision-6-vms/lamp_simple/README.md

 These playbooks are meant to be a reference and starter's guide to building Ansible Playbooks.
-These playbooks were tested on Ubuntu 18.04LTS (Deployed using Vagrant with root user: `vagrant`) so I recommend that you use CentOS or RHEL to test these modules.
+These playbooks were tested on Ubuntu 18.04LTS (Deployed using Vagrant with root user: `vagrant`) so I recommend that you use Ubuntu to test these modules.

 This LAMP stack can be on a single node or multiple nodes.
 The inventory file 'hosts' defines the nodes in which the stacks should be configured.